grantkelsay/Minimal-ToDo-App/README.md

 ## Getting Started

-1. **Create a Board**: Click "Create Board" to start a new Kanban board, or use the default board.
+1. **Create a Column**: Click "Add Column" to start a new task board.

 2. **Add Tasks**: Create tasks by clicking "Add Task" and filling in the details.